 Internship activities are aimed at enabling students to acquire specific skills of professional interest.
-In order to achieve these learning purposes, agreements can be entered into with facilities, both in Italy and abroad, that meet the suitability requirements in terms of activities, services and facilities, as set out in Italian Legislative Decree no. 229 of 24.9.97.
+In order to achieve these learning purposes, agreements can be entered into that meet the eligibility requirements in terms of activities.

-The credits reserved for the internship are to be understood as the overall commitment required by the student to achieve the skills indicated in point 1 and includes experiences in the services, group tutor-led sessions, laboratory exercises and simulations in preparation for the internship, guided study, self-learning and the preparation of plans, projects and reports.
+The credits reserved for the internship are to be understood as the overall commitment required by the student to achieve the professional skills specified in the educational objectives of the Course and includes experiences in the services, group tutor-led sessions, laboratory exercises and simulations in preparation for the internship, guided study, self-learning and the preparation of plans, projects and reports.